sonbachmi/NgAnonymize/README.md

 - **Last** reveals only the last few characters, masking the rest.
 Suitable for credit card numbers.

-### Get Started
+## Usage

-Clone the project from GitHub, or install the NPM module into your Angular application.
+Clone the project from GitHub, or (recommended) install the NPM module into your Angular application.

 `npm install ng-anonymize`